Krzesimir04/go_second_iteration/README.md

 --
 Used design patterns:
 - Observer (OutputGameAdapter has map of Observers (Clients) and send's information to them, for example the board after somebodies move)
-- Adapter (It will be easier to extend application - now we added a adapters for go game (one input, one output) with proper methods)
+- Adapter (It will be easier to extend application - now we added a adapters for go gameManager (one input, one output) with proper methods)
 - State (Game has a state when it is waiting for 2 players, white move or black move or stop)